The Australian Cattle Dog is known for its versatility.

 ACDs are true-blue loyal, famously smart, ever alert, and wary of strangers.
 If an ACD isn’t challenged, he easily becomes bored and gets into mischief.
 It is recommended that ACD owners participate with their dog in some work, sport, or regular exercise to keep him mentally and physically fit.”

 Today’s Australian Cattle Dogs do it all; Agility, Barn Hunt, Conformation, Dock Diving, Herding, Lure Coursing, Obedience, Rally, Search and Rescue, and most importantly they are loyal companion dogs.

 The Australian Cattle Dog Club of Greater Los Angeles is a group of people dedicated to the health and well being of this amazing breed.
 We are breeders, rescuers, competitors, owners, and most importantly, lovers of the Australian Cattle Dog, working to preserve and improve the breed, and to educate the public about its needs and abilities.

 2023 ACDCGLA Officers

 Treasurer: Jack Thourot

-Directors: Celeste Anderson, Cherie Blossfield, Dana Rochat, & Lynda White
+Directors: Larry Favreau, Cherie Blossfield, Dana Rochat, & Lynda White